Doomlands/blookethack/README.md

 UPDATES HERE:

-all hacks down for foreseeable future
+all hacks down for the foreseeable future

-Thanks so much for everything and stay frosty,Gsnipe1/Doomlands
+Thanks so much for everything and stay frosty, Gsnipe1/Doomlands

-Pls check out my auto answer for duolingo here!
+Pls, check out my auto answer for Duolingo here!

 https://github.com/Doomlands/Duolingohack